Engee documentation

 "Rings of Jupiter"

-You can determine the size of the given matrix using the function size().
+You can determine the size of a given matrix using the function size().

 In [ ]: